themeselection/materio-mui-nextjs-admin-template-free/README.md

 Installing and running the template is super easy in Materio, please follow these steps and you should be ready to rock 🤘

 1. Make sure you have installed Node.js (LTS).
 If Node.js is already installed in your system, make sure the installed version is LTS (and not the latest version)
-2. Navigate to the `typescript-version` or `javascript-version` folder and run following command to install our local dependencies listed in `package.json`.
+2. Navigate to the `typescript-version` or `javascript-version` folder and run the following command to install our local dependencies listed in `package.json`.
 You can use `npm` OR `yarn` as per your preference.

 > It is recommended to use yarn for better dependency management